Season 1, Episode 2: Getting a Diagnosis

 Key takeaways:

-Neurotypical people often get dopamine in anticipation of a future reward, but ADHDers tend to only get that dopamine kick when the reward actually happens, which makes delayed gratification more difficult.
+• Non-ADHDers also get a dopamine release in anticipation of a future reward, but ADHDers tend to only get that dopamine kick when the reward actually happens, which makes delayed gratification more difficult.

 Things We Mentioned and Extra Resources: